seven5/seven5.github.io/godep.md

 # Godeps detour

-When developing the tutorial or experimenting with different software versions the easiest way is to temporarily set your GOPATH to `TUTROOT/external` and use `go get` to download software into that "staging area":
+When developing the tutorial or experimenting with different software versions, the easiest way is to temporarily set your GOPATH to `TUTROOT/external` and use `go get` to download software into that "staging area":